walmartlabs/lacinia/README.md

 - Do the right thing: apply reasonable defaults without a lot of "magic".

+This library can be plugged into any Clojure HTTP pipeline.
+The companion library [lacinia-pedestal](https://github.com/walmartlabs/lacinia-pedestal) provides full HTTP support, including GraphQL subscriptions, for [Pedestal](https://github.com/pedestal/pedestal).

 ## Getting Started

 For more detailed documentation, [read the manual](http://lacinia.readthedocs.io/en/latest/).